The graphic below provides a quick snapshot of how we spend our 4 years of residency here at Wash U. A detailed overview

 Our neurology residency is a 4-year categorical program.
 Our first-year internal medicine training at Barnes-Jewish Hospital (BJH) is exceptional and provides residents with a solid foundation in clinical practice.
 Interns rotate through the MICU, inpatient floors, including the Cardiology specialty service and other specialty services.
 We are unique in that the psychiatry requirement is fulfilled as an intern, opening-up more elective time during your neurology training.
 As an intern on the Psychiatry Service you will lead an inpatient service with the guidance of an Attending physician.
 For 6 weeks, interns also get first-hand experience on the inpatient neurology service and outpatient neurology clinic.
 The internal medicine department prides itself on being “resident run,” and with the complexity of the patients seen at BJH, you will become proficient in the management of the most common illnesses prompting admission to the Medicine Service.

 This is the first year of formal neurology training and is the most demanding year, but will provide immense exposure to every type of neurological illness.
 Residents spend the majority of the year rotating on the inpatient general neurology and stroke services taking call every fourth night on a traditional 28- hour call cycle.
 Unique to our program, the PGY-2 on the Consult and acute stroke services see all acute strokes, does the NIH Stroke Scale, and makes the decision to give t-PA after discussing the case with an attending and/or the PGY-4 resident.
 There is one month dedicated to the Neurology/Neurosurgery ICU.
-By the end of this year, residents are confident and function independently both on the inpatient services and while making t-PA decisions.
+By the end of this year, residents are confident, function independently on the inpatient services, while making t-PA decisions.